 While there are those rare times that, like stars aligning, the mood will strike both of you simultaneously and you’ll have the most incredible and satisfying anal sex imaginable, usually there is some preparation required.

-Remember that if you’re receiving anal sex, you need to be in control of it, to whatever degree you want.
+Remember that if you’re receiving anal sex (of the penetrative or oral-anal variety), you need to be in control of it, to whatever degree you want.
 You will need to control the speed and he will need to listen to you, otherwise it will be uncomfortable and it will stop.
 The opportunity might be lost until some trust can be rebuilt.

 Here are three things to try to help make anal sex better.